AndersDeath/diary2/000-current.md

 # 04 Februar - Sonntag - Berlin - 502 Tag der Einwanderung

 The day was nice.
 I did a lot of persona things today and I am happy about it.
 In the first part of the day I finally sorted some my own things that I was carrying from country to country.
 This is really cool.
 Alfter that we moved to work to a cafe.
 We spent some time there and them visited our favourite Viatnamise place where is served a cool curry.
 In the evening we just came back home and have chill.
+It's cool.